engdan77/wilmut_invader/README.md

 It turned out to be quite easy using [Python](https://www.python.org/) as the programming language, so in 10% of the time put into this, I got 90% of everything there .. as with always the remaining 90% of the time those last 10% polishing was put 🤭

 What had to be made that probably stands out was to cleverly design the source to be compatible with PyGame 1.x running in Python 2.7 as well as PyGame 2.x in more recent Python 3.12 including [async/await](async/await) so that it would allow me to use [PygBag](https://pygame-web.github.io/wiki/pygbag/) to compile this game into [WebAssembly](https://en.wikipedia.org/wiki/WebAssembly) that we I could run this game within any modern web browser.
-This is awesome .. we can now basically run this game on any device including an iPhone if you want to.
+This is awesome.
+We can now basically run this game on any device, including an iPhone if you want to.

 <img src="https://raw.githubusercontent.com/engdan77/project_images/master/uPic/browser_version.png" alt="browser_version" width="200" />

-Also using [GitHub Actions](https://github.com/engdan77/wilmut_invader/actions) as [CI/CD](CI/CD) so that on every push it would automatically compile this into a runnable game accessible from https://engdan77.github.io/wilmut_invader/
+Also, I am using [GitHub Actions](https://github.com/engdan77/wilmut_invader/actions) as [CI/CD](CI/CD) so that on every push, it would automatically compile this into a runnable game accessible from https://engdan77.github.io/wilmut_invader/

 I also developed a script [build_onionos_port.py](src/wilmut_invader/build_onionos_port.py) that would easily allow me to export this game into an <u>SD card</u> you could put into the Miyoo handheld.

+On top of this, thanks to [Buildozer, I was](https://buildozer.readthedocs.io/en/latest/) able to cross-compile and package this game to run on Android devices as well. 😄👍

 ## Installation